Overview

 Causes

 The cause of tension-type headaches is not known.
-Experts used to think tension-type headaches stemmed from muscle contractions in the face, neck and scalp, perhaps as a result of heightened emotions, tension or stress.
+In the past, experts thought tension-type headaches were caused by muscle contractions in the face, neck and scalp.
+They thought the muscle contractions were a result of emotions, tension or stress.
 But research suggests that muscle contraction isn't the cause.

-The most common theory supports a heightened sensitivity to pain in people who have tension-type headaches.
-Increased muscle tenderness, a common symptom of tension-type headaches, may result from a sensitized pain system.
+The most common theory is that people who have tension-type headaches have increased sensitivity to pain.
+Muscle tenderness, a common symptom of tension-type headaches, may result from this sensitized pain system.

 Triggers